rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 ...
 {{< /highlight >}}

-The first argument to "sign" a token can be any user information except for sensible data such as passwords, because the token ends up on the client side of your application stack too.
-Signing a token means putting data into it (as you did) and securing it (which you haven't done yet).
-In order to secure your token, you need to pass in a secret (**any** long string) which is **only available to you and your server**.
-No third-party should have access to it, because it is used to encode (sign) and decode your token.
-For instance, you can add the secret to your environment variables in the *.env* file:
+The first argument to "sign" a token can be any user information except sensitive data like passwords, because the token will land on the client side of your application stack.
+Signing a token means putting data into it, which you've done, and securing it, which you haven't done yet.
+To secure your token, pass in a secret (**any** long string) that is **only available to you and your server**.
+No third-party entities should have access, because it is used to encode (sign) and decode your token.

+Add the secret to your environment variables in the *.env* file:

 {{< highlight javascript "hl_lines=5" >}}
 DATABASE=postgres